BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 pip install SpotiFLAC
 ```

 > **Important:** out of the box, SpotiFLAC does nothing but resolve Spotify metadata — it ships with **no built-in provider and no default extension source**.
 Before you can download anything, you need to point it at an extension registry of your own choosing and install at least one extension.
-See [JavaScript Extensions](#javascript-extensions) below.
+See [Extensions](#extensions) below.

 ---